mkner/robo-time/docs/clocks.rst

    getUptimeFp()  # returns uptime as a floating point numerical value

+The patterning of semantics, form and function enhances the logic and intuition of using the same base interface call in both shell programs and inline code across the various types of clocks and timekeeping systems.

 Rapid prototyping and testing are some of the keypoints of Python.
 So there are often short versions of function calls available.
 These are really useful for shell command line Python.